A uniqueness theorem for asymptotically cylindrical shrinking Ricci solitons: Exponential decay and a refined system

-In order to apply the Carleman inequalities in Section \ref{sec:backwarduniqueness}, we need to show that $\ve{X}$ and $\ve{Y}$ vanish near spatial infinity and $\tau = 0$ at at least an exponential rate.
-The goal of the next two sections will be to prove the following local estimate, which establishes their uniform exponential decay on regions of fixed size.
-We will write
+In order to apply the Carleman inequalities in Section \ref{sec:backwarduniqueness} which imply the vanishing of $\ve{X}$ and $\ve{Y}$, we need to know that these sections decay near spatial infinity and $\tau = 0$ at at least an exponential rate.
+The goal of the next two sections will be to prove the following local estimate, which establishes this uniform exponential decay on regions of fixed size.